wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

 https://github.com/martinpaljak/oracle_javacard_sdks.git

-This repository hold all the Javacard SDKs an can be hosted typically in /opt.
+This repository hold all the Javacard SDKs an can be hosted typically in ``/opt``.

 .. warning:: Update the setenv.sh JAVA_SC_SDK variable with the path of the SDK you
              wish to use

-.. danger:: the Java environment is a part of the external tools building process.
+.. danger:: Building the external tools requires at least *openjdk*, *maven*
-            This requires at least the openjdk, maven and ant tool to build the overall firmware
+            and *ant*.